ionic-team/prettier-config/README.md

 # @ionic/prettier-config

-Shared Prettier config used in Ionic and Capacitor projects.
+Shared Prettier config used in Ionic, Capacitor, and Stencil projects.

 ## Usage